 - Cybersecurity analyst – A professional who assesses the security of an organization’s data, making recommendations for improvements to reduce the risk of web attacks, data breaches, and similar threats.

-Salary Expectations and Growth Potential in Computer Science
+Growth Potential in Computer Science

 Another thing to keep in mind when it comes to choosing a career path in computer science is that there is often a great deal of room for growth and further specialization.
 Because computer science is such a broad field that encompasses numerous areas of expertise, you can really home in on the areas that most interest you.
 For instance, it is not uncommon for computer scientists to pursue additional certifications or other designations to set them apart and qualify for more specialized roles.
 In this sense, a career in computer science can be a great choice for those always looking to learn, grow, and improve.